Updated: Jul 24

 from Red Ted Art

 This site offers a free template for DIY fidget spinners.
 They look pretty cool!
+If you enjoy doing crafts in your playroom, add this to your list!

 by Red Ted Art

 This page has several different ideas for how to make squishies.
 Some are made from paper, some duct tape, sponges, memory foam, and used packaging material.
 It looks like you can get a variety of textures using these methods.
+They can double for stress balls and fidget toys.

 by Imagination Magic

 This is a short tutorial video showing how to make the slinger from a brass ring, a wooden ball, and 2 rubber bands.
 It looks cool, but I know some teachers who wouldn't go for this one in their classroom.
 This may be better suited for an outside-of-the-classroom fidget.
+But, the kids will love them!

 by Super Mom Hacks

 This is a tutorial on how to make key ring fidgets from a keyring, string, and pony beads.
 These would work well with upper elementary-aged children.
+Many of my older kids want to do something with their hands while they process the highs and lows of their week.
+These would be perfect for that!

 Related Post: Creative Ways to Use Puppets in Play Therapy